makefinks/manim-generator/README.md

 ### Known issues

-- **Streaming**: current streaming implementation flickers and leaves artifacts in scroll history.
+- **Streaming**: current streaming implementation does not provide syntax highlighting
 - **Prompting / environment setup**: the selected LLM version may not match the local installation.